cvcdyedid/OpcodeDecompiler/README.md

   They're unique in the player.
 This is good for int 0x87 attacks.
 - We recommend having Notepad++.
 The app will open the decompiled file automatically when it is installed. and generally...It is a great tool for the development of a player.
-Get it here: http://notepad-plus-plus.org/ We used it as a text editor for the developemnt of Zorg.
+Get it here: http://notepad-plus-plus.org/ We used it as a text editor for the development of Zorg.

 Best regards & Good luck!